-- Profile - \circ What is the vision, mission and profile of the institution; what makes it unique? - What balance is the institution aiming to achieve between its teaching and learning, research and service to society? - What are the institution's academic priorities, i.e. which study programmes and areas of research are emphasised? - What are the institution's goals for its relationship to society (external partners, local and regional government) and its involvement in public debate? - What is the degree of centralisation/decentralisation of institutional governance and management that the institution aims for? - How does the institution see its relationship with its funding agencies (public and others, such as research contractors)? - What are the institution's goals and priorities in terms of its local, national, European and international positioning? - The management of research and use of research results - How does the institution define the management of research and use of research results in its own context? - What are the institution's ambitions and priorities related to the management of research and use of research results, and why has it selected them? - What are the distinctive aspects of the institution's strategies for the management of research and use of research results (including specific areas of focus)?
+- Profile - What is the vision, mission and profile of the institution; what makes it unique? - What balance is the institution aiming to achieve between its teaching and learning, research and service to society? - What are the institution's academic priorities, i.e. which study programmes and areas of research are emphasised? - How does the institution define internationalisation in its own context? - \circ What are the institution's ambitions related to internationalisation? - What are the institution's goals and priorities in terms of its local, national, European and international positioning? - To what extent are the goals for internationalisation mainstreamed into the institution's overall strategy? - What are the institution's goals for its relationship to society (external partners, local and regional government) and its involvement in public debate? - What is the degree of centralisation/decentralisation of institutional governance and management that the institution aims for? - How does the institution see its relationship with its funding agencies (public and others, such as research contractors)?